feranick/MultiFit/README.md

 Version history:
 ================

+v.4: Move back to the original input file format for better compatibility.
+An input file with the same capabilities of v.3 can be created using new flag.
+New advanced analysis.

 v.3: New peak added in init file at 1050 1/cm.
 This makes it incompatible with previous version